radiac/nanodjango/README.rst

 Django really doesn't like running from a single file, so measures were taken during the development of Django-Flasky which may lead to problems as your project grows.

-It is strongly recommended that this project is not used for anything serious.
+It is strongly recommended that this project is not used beyond its intended scope - when your project grows past one file, convert it to a full application.

 Converting to a sensible Django project